 Social and Human Service AssistantsSocial and human service assistants help provide client services in psychology, rehabilitation, or social work, and this career requires at least an associate of social work degree.
 They support and help families identify and obtain available benefits and different social and community services.
 They may work with social workers and human service specialists in private practices or hospitals.

 Social WorkersSocial workers help people from all walks of life solve and cope with everyday problems.
 Clinical social workers diagnose and treat emotional, mental, and behavioral issues.
 Social workers work in an array of settings, including mental health facilities, schools, child welfare agencies, settlement houses, and hospitals.
-They have to have a social work license as well as a master's in social.
+They have to have a social work license as well as a master's in social work.

 Marriage and Family TherapistsMarriage and family therapists help married couples and their family members manage and overcome issues within their relationships.
 They work at private practices and mental health centers.
 They must have a master's degree as well as a current social work license.